michar71/DMX_CTRL/README.md

 # DMX_CTRL
-A DMX512-Combatible Light Control Platfrom for medium-complex projects.
+A DMX512-combatible light control platfrom for medium-complex projects.

 There are currently standard solutions for light control that fill specific needs:
-- DMX512 Compatible stage lighting ($13 - $ 300) usually with Full RGB control and maybe XYZ Control
+- DMX512 compatible stage lighting ($13 - $ 300) usually with Full RGB control and maybe XYZ Control
-- "Specialty" Solutions for more elaborate light installations using WS1812 Strips (Fadecandy and others)
+- Custom solutions for complex installations using WS1812 Strips (Fadecandy and others).
+This for Example: http://www.deniznicoleart.com/
-- Progammable Light Controllers that can play back preprogrammed patterns that can get triggered by DMX512
+- Progammable light controllers that can play back preprogrammed patterns that can get triggered by DMX512 (Chinese closed source products)

 What is missing is a controller that combines the simple, low cost wiring and control of DMX512 with the flexibility of a customizable firmware and control options.

 ## Usage Case
-The follwing is an outline of the current usage case for an Art Car and why a specific controller is needed.
-The art car has multiple light-elements thzat need central coordination/sequencing but also reacts to other stimulus:
+The follwing is an outline of the current usage case for an art car and why a specific controller is needed.
+The art car has multiple light-elements that need central coordination/sequencing but also reacts to other stimulus:
 - "Hoover Field" -> WS2812 Light Strips around the base that display a moving pattern syncronized with the speed of the car.
-- "Engines" -> Simpole RGB Strips that are playting a preprpogrammed startup/shutdown seuqence and a animation while moving
+- "Engines" -> Simple RGB Strips that are playing a preprpogrammed startup/shutdown seuqence and a animation while moving
 - "Internal Lights" -> Lantern with red LED's that are supposed to flicker and occasionally fail
 - Mood Lighting" -> White LED Strips that can be controlled in brightness

-These are all usage cases that are not "Simple" DMX RGB-Light cases but also do not warrant complex solutions like FadeCandy that need a lot of programming, USB wiring and complex Control Computers.
+These are all usage cases that are not "Simple" DMX RGB-Light cases but also do not warrant complex solutions like FadeCandy that need a lot of programming, USB wiring and complex control computers.

 ## Feature List
 -	Can act as DMX Master or Slave
--	Up to 2 WS8212 LED strips with up to 1024 Pixel
+-	Up to 2 WS8212 LED strips with up to 512 Pixel
 -	2x RGB LED/Strip and 1xRGBW LED/Strip support with up to 3A/12V per LED (Or optionally drive PWM controlled servos)
 -	Configurable via USB/Serial Terminal
 -	Up to 2 Analog Inputs (Can be used to control effects or act as Triggers)
 -	8 Address Lines (Optional LCD via i2C and Encoder via GPIOs instead)
--	2 Mode Jumpers to hard-select options (Master/Slave and WS8212 Support on/off)
+-	2 Mode Jumpers to hard-select options (Simple/Extended Mode and Master/Slave Select)
--	Test Button to go into Setup or Test Mode
+-	Button to go into Setup or Test Mode
 -	External UART or option to connect ESP8266 WiFi Board
--	USB to use as a Computer-> Master Bridge
+-	USB to use as a Computer -> Master Bridge
 -	Total Cost per Board ~$16 (Most of that (8$) are MOSFETs so it depends on how many LED channels are needed)
 -	Board size 10x5 cm